oxivanisher/d1ws2812mqtt/README.md

 ### Discovery
 It publishes its MAC address regularly to `/d1ws2812/discovery/MAC` with the current version as value.
+### Last will
+It sets its last will to `/d1ws2812/lastwill/MAC` with the MAC as message.
+This message will be retained and cleared on start.

 ### Control
 It subscribes to two MQTT topics: